Skip to main content

 • Refer you elsewhere on campus or to an agency off campus depending upon your needs

-• Contact police or medical professionals to assist you or others*
+• Contact police, your emergency contact, or medical professionals to assist you or others*

 *While we realize that some may be concerned about involving law enforcement, we work to identify the best options for health and safety.
 Our campus police officers are trained in compassionate crisis management.
 If the crisis provider has concerns about imminent risk to you or someone else, they may need to contact the local police department to assist with health and safety efforts.
 Although we will make every effort to engage you in the process, it’s important to be aware that some crisis situations may fall under the limits of confidentiality and potentially take place without your consent, as mandated by the State of Indiana and our legal and ethical considerations.